 To all those who have lost loved ones during this pandemic, my heart goes out to all of you.
 It is important to understand that it is normal and necessary to go through the different stages of grief, no matter how hard it is.
 Most of all, I believe that people never really go away, that their spirit lives on in our hearts and in our minds.
 We will honour the lives of the ones we lost, not just on this day but every day of our lives.
 We will honour and celebrate their lives by spreading love and continuing the good work they have done for so many.
 When we move on and march forward, it doesn’t mean that we have forgotten them.
 We move on and live our lives in the best way possible because that’s what they would want for us to do.
 So onward we go and we march on.

 I kept busy in 2020 and I didn’t allow anything to negatively impact my life.
 I was furloughed for 3 months during the first lockdown but the time flew by and soon enough I found myself back at work with the same routines as before.
-My other half carried on working so didn’t have the same time off I had.
-It was hard to keep positive at first but my other half is just the perfect partner to go through this pandemic with.
+My other half, Simon, carried on working so didn’t have the same time off I had.
+It was hard to keep positive at first but Simon is just the perfect partner to go through this pandemic with.
 We filled our days with work, studying, music, exercise, anime, baking, editing videos and cooking.
 I always looked forward to him coming home from work while I was furloughed.
 It was kind of lonely but then again, I also enjoy my own company so I was fine.
 My lovely piano teacher also kept me going and didn’t stop teaching online.
 I completed a teaching qualification and continue to study with the help of my tutors to help prepare me for my future endeavours.
 I focused and worked harder than I ever did before.
 Instead of focusing on the things I couldn’t do, I focused on the things I could do and the good things around me.
 I cleansed myself of the toxic things in my life and it feels so liberating.
 Upon deep reflection, I learned to let go of the things that only brought me sadness; things that suck my energy and positivity.
 I stopped watching the news and only read brief summaries of the latest information that were necessary.
 I refused to let the pandemic affect my vision for the future.
 My other half and I are very grateful.
 We kept our jobs and we have learned to appreciate even the smallest things we once thought were insignificant.

 We really can’t complain.
 For those of you who have lost your jobs and find it hard to see a way to move forward and keep going, take some time to gather your thoughts together.
 This is really the time to take a pause and not act in panic and fear.
 I’ve been there and I know how hard it is to think straight when all you’re trying to do is keep your head above water.
 This is a difficult time and these words might seem like nothing right now because it’s so hard to keep hopeful when everything around us have switched off.
 If you try and look back at the most difficult times of your life before this pandemic began, you will realise that you are strong enough because you made it before and you will make it again once more.
 I still remember being a fresh graduate during the height of a long recession.
 Job hunting back then was really tough for most people but I managed to get into management training programmes.
 The trick is to be open minded and to be adaptable.
 We sometimes have to yield and go with the flow.
 Some of you may even think, ‘Easy for you to say!
 You’re not struggling!’.
 The thing is, we are all struggling.
 No matter who you are, how much money you have in the bank or how old or strong you are, we are all in the same place of worry and fear.
 The virus doesn’t pick and choose it’s victims.
 There is one thing I do know and that is, ‘This too shall pass.’ so, we need to keep moving forward.
 We have clean water to drink, food on our table, a lovely place we call home and internet connection which enables us to work and connect with others.
 The UK government even had a generous furlough scheme in place.
 No, they didn’t lock down soon enough and no, they didn’t handle this pandemic well.
 They don’t even look after our amazing NHS and other key workers who work as our heroes saving lives and helping us heal everyday.
-I understand that they have failed the majority of self-employed people and so many people have fallen through the cracks also and that is truly heartbreaking.
+I understand that they have failed the majority of self-employed people and so many people have fallen through the cracks also and that is truly heart-breaking.
 My heart goes out to all of you.
 Still, looking at the bright side, wherever you are in the world, despite the failures and shortcomings of the ones who are in charge, as the ‘Serenity Prayer’ teaches us, we must try and focus on the things we can change and accept the things we can’t.

 Do you want to just lie in bed in your pyjamas and watch Youtube videos?
 Then do it!
 Whatever makes you feel relaxed and happy, do it.
 It’s all about balance.
 Just make sure that you don’t stay idle forever.
 You’ve worked hard and if you feel like you’ve struggled all your life, perhaps a break is something you need right now.
 Don’t deprive yourself of the luxury of doing nothing because you deserve to take time for yourself.